StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 - **Role ARN** - the ARN of the IAM Role used to [deploy the AWS Cloudformation stack](#deploy-the-aws-cloudformation-stack).
 For example, `arn:aws:iam::<account id>:role/StackStateAwsIntegrationRole` where `<account id>` is the 12-digit AWS account ID.
 - **External ID** - a shared secret that StackState will present when assuming a role.
 Use the same value across all AWS accounts.
 For example, `uniquesecret!1`
-- **AWS Access Key ID** - Optional.
-The Access Key ID of the IAM user used by the StackState Agent.
-If the StackState instance is running within AWS, leave empty and the instance will authenticate using the attached IAM role.
+- **AWS Access Key ID** - The Access Key ID of the IAM user used by the StackState Agent.
+If the StackState instance is running within AWS, enter the value `use-role` the instance will authenticate using the attached IAM role.
-- **AWS Secret Access Key** - Optional.
-The Secret Access Key of the IAM user used by the StackState Agent.
-If the StackState instance is running within AWS, leave empty and the instance will authenticate using the attached IAM role.
+- **AWS Secret Access Key** - The Secret Access Key of the IAM user used by the StackState Agent.
+If the StackState instance is running within AWS, enter the value `use-role` and the instance will authenticate using the attached IAM role.

 ### Configure the AWS check